 What is dehydration?

 Dehydration is a condition caused by a lack of water and sometimes electrolytes in the body.
-It only takes between 1 and 2% water loss for the signs of dehydration to begin to show.
+It only takes between 1 and 2% water loss for the signs of poor hydration to begin to show.
 Lack of water is the most common form of dehydration.
 Lack of electrolytes becomes a factor when a person sweats a lot, such as on a hot day or after an extended workout.
-There are two kinds of dehydration: Temporary dehydration and chronic dehydration.
+There are two kinds of dehydration: Temporary and chronic.

 Click here to learn more about sports hydration

 Chronic dehydration occurs when the body is in a long term state of dehydration.
-Chronic dehydration is caused by not drinking enough water, and can be aggravated by too much salt in the diet.
+It’s caused by not drinking enough water, and can be aggravated by too much salt in the diet.
 Chronic dehydration can contribute to serious health issues like high blood pressure.
-You can avoid chronic dehydration by drinking enough water and drinking it at the right time of day.
+You can avoid these health issues by drinking enough water and drinking it at the right time of day.

 Click here for information on alkaline water hydration timing